 First, sunlight emits UV rays, whether clouds are present or not.
 When skies are not clear, it simply means that fewer of these rays end up touching the grounds.
 Second, a person skiing is prone to snow glare or blindness.

 Snow blindness refers to the temporary loss of vision due to UV exposure.
 Many don’t know that snow can reflect as much as 80% of this radiation.
-Also, being on higher altitudes, ski resorts and mountains receive stronger UV light.
+Also, being at higher altitudes, ski resorts and mountains receive stronger UV light.

 This condition may last for a day or two, but it can be painful since it burns the corneas.
 The person may also experience headaches and sensitivity to light.